SuicSoft/suicsoft.github.io/README.md

-# SuicSoft.com / SuicSoft-Dot-Com
+# SuicSoft.com / SuicSoft-Dot-Com - Weekly Ring

+**You are on the WEEKLY RING branch.
+This is not stable stuff!
+If you want stable stuff, check out the Master branch.
+If you want to be even more unstable, see the DAILY RING BRANCH**

 Code of our website, found at SuicSoft.com.
 Built with HTML, CSS and JAVASCRIPT.
-SuicSoft.com is based on the Material Design Lite
-Template, Android-Dot-Com - found at https://github.com/google/material-design-lite/tree/master/templates/android-dot-com
+SuicSoft.com is based on the Material Design Lite Template, Android-Dot-Com - found at https://github.com/google/material-design-lite/tree/master/templates/android-dot-com

 Free to use, distrubute and modify.
 You can't sell this, and remove all '<i>SuicSoft</i>' stuff if you're using it on you're site
 (keep the dog if you like!) - read more in <b>LICENSE.txt</b>